asconix/inconsolata-psf/README.md

 ## Thanks

 This project has been forked from [xeechou/Inconsolata-psf](https://github.com/xeechou/Inconsolata-psf).
-Thank you Sichem Zhou for your work!
+Thank you Sichem for your work!